Rise of the Underdog: Zambia's AFCON fairytale with a very tragic origin | Goal.com

 "It's like we're in front of one big mountain,” Renard said at the time.
 “We have to climb it but we don't have a helicopter and we don't have a car.
 We just need to have a lot of courage and to think ‘Yes, we can do it.’

-“I am one hundred per cent sure we can do it.
+“I am 100 per cent sure we can do it.
 God has given us this opportunity to be here and now we must win this Africa Cup of Nations for the Zambia national team from 1993.”

 - How unfancied Red Star conquered Europe